 Xcode provides a visual tool called an entity data model (or just "data model" for short) that you can use to model your app's entities.
 For example, check out the ReviewEntity shown on the left side of the entity data model shown in Figure 1.

 This entity has attributes such as appName, comments, image, rating, category and reviewer.
 As you can see, there also is an AppCategoryEntity and a UserEntity that possess their own attributes and each have a relationship to the ReviewEntity.

 Generating Entity Classes From an Entity Data Model

-The entities that you define in an entity data model are not Objective-C classes.
+The entities that you define in an entity data model are not Swift classes.
 They are simply a representation of your entities that are defined in a diagram.
-However, you really do need entity classes in your app, so after defining entities in the entity data model, your next step is to create an Objective-C class from each entity in the model as shown in Figure 2.
+However, you really do need entity classes in your app, so after defining entities in the entity data model, your next step is to create a Swift class from each entity in the model as shown in Figure 2.

 |Figure 2 - You need to generate entity classes from the entities in the data model.|

 Fortunately, Xcode can do this for you in one easy step, as you will see.